Alvoid Mays

-Alvoid Wilson Mays (born July 10, 1966) is a former American football cornerback.
-He played college football at West Virginia.
-He was drafted in the eighth round (172nd overall) of the 1989 NFL draft by the Houston Oilers.
+Alvoid Wilson Mays (born July 10, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.
+He was selected by the Houston Oilers in the eighth round of the 1989 NFL draft.

-He also played for the Washington Redskins for five seasons, helping the team win Super Bowl XXVI, and the Pittsburgh Steelers, as well as the Tampa Bay Storm of the Arena Football League.
+He also played for the Washington Redskins for five seasons, helping the team win Super Bowl XXVI, and the Pittsburgh Steelers, as well as the Tampa Bay Storm of the Arena Football League (AFL).

 Professional career

-Mays was selected in the eighth round of the 1989 NFL Draft by the Houston Oilers.
+Mays was selected in the eighth round of the 1989 NFL draft by the Houston Oilers.
 He was cut during training camp.